 SAS applications are often built to work with large volumes of data in environments that demand rigorous IT security and management.
-When the data are stored in an external database, such as Teradata, the transfer of large data sets to the computers that run the SAS System can cause a performance bottleneck and possible unwanted security and resource management consequences for local data storage.
-SAS Analytics Accelerator 1.2 for Teradata addresses these challenges by moving computational tasks closer to the data and by improving the integration between the SAS System and the database management system (DBMS).
-At present, there are in-database versions of six SAS/STAT procedures and one SAS/ETS procedure.
-The SAS/STAT in-database procedures include
+When the data are stored in an external database, such as a Teradata database, the transfer of large data sets to the computers that run the SAS System can cause a performance bottleneck and possible unwanted security and resource management consequences for local data storage.
+SAS Analytics Accelerator 1.3 for Teradata addresses these challenges by moving computational tasks closer to the data and by improving the integration between the SAS System and the database management system (DBMS).